Analysis | Why Now, and Why Hong Kong, for Alibaba’s Share Sale?

 1. Why is Alibaba doing this?

-At the most basic level, it’s raising at least $11.2 billion and up to $12.9 billion if it exercises an over-allotment option.
-That will be the biggest share sale in Hong Kong in nearly a decade, and about half the total raised in New York.
-Alibaba says it would use the proceeds to drive user engagement, improve operational efficiency and pay for continued innovation, according to the terms for the deal.
-More broadly, Alibaba has been trying to sustain growth at a time when the engines of China’s economy are sputtering and the country clashes with the U.S. over trade, and the funds would help Alibaba finance a costly war against homegrown rivals nipping at its heels.
+At the most basic level, it raised more than $11 billion -- the biggest share sale in Hong Kong in nearly a decade and almost half the total raised in New York.
+Alibaba said it would use the proceeds to drive user engagement, improve operational efficiency and pay for continued innovation, according to the terms for the deal.
+More broadly, Alibaba has been trying to sustain growth at a time when the engines of China’s economy are sputtering and the country clashes with the U.S. over trade.
+The funds also help Alibaba finance a costly war against homegrown rivals nipping at its heels.

 2. Why Hong Kong?

 A lot of reasons.
-Listing closer to home would fulfill a longtime goal of billionaire co-founder Jack Ma.
-It would make it easier for investors in mainland China to buy and sell Alibaba shares and please officials in Beijing who have watched many of the country’s largest private companies flock overseas for capital.
-Perhaps more importantly, a blockbuster debut by one of China’s most successful companies would show confidence in the global financial center’s future at a difficult time for the city, possibly earning Alibaba goodwill at home.
+Listing closer to home fulfills a longtime goal of billionaire co-founder Jack Ma.
+It makes it easier for investors in mainland China to buy and sell Alibaba shares and should please officials in Beijing, who have watched many of the country’s largest private companies flock overseas for capital.
+A blockbuster debut by one of China’s most successful companies shows confidence in the global financial center’s future at a difficult time for the city, possibly earning Alibaba goodwill at home.
 Finally, selling shares in Hong Kong could help Alibaba hedge against the risk of heightening American scrutiny on Chinese firms -- including calls to force their delisting from exchanges in the U.S.

 3. Is now a good time?

-It’s not ideal, given the recent escalation in protest-related violence.
+It’s not ideal, given the recent turmoil in the city.
 The company dropped plans for an investor luncheon in Hong Kong and made phone calls instead.
-Still, the offering has been covered “multiple” times and more shares were being allocated to small investors due to strong demand.
+Still, the offering was covered “multiple” times and more shares were allocated to small investors due to strong demand.
 In addition, Alibaba’s U.S. stock price is up about a third this year, trading close to all-time highs.
 That was used as a benchmark when the Hong Kong shares were priced at HK$176 ($22.50) each on Nov.
 20.

 4. Why didn’t Alibaba list in Hong Kong before?